Plumb (Field Music album): Critical reception

 Plumb received positive reviews, with an aggregated Metacritic rating of 77/100, which the website characterised as "generally favorable reviews".
-It made several year-end lists of the best albums of 2012, including #6 on The Oklahoman, and #15 on Herald & Review, and year-end round-ups of the best albums of 2012 by The Kansas City Star, O Globo, and Creative Loafing.
+It made several year-end lists of the best albums of 2012, including No. 6 on The Oklahoman, and No. 15 on Herald & Review, and year-end round-ups of the best albums of 2012 by The Kansas City Star, O Globo, and Creative Loafing.

 Tim Sendra of AllMusic called it Field Music's most precise, progressive, and immediately satisfying album so far, and describing it as the band "perfecting their sound (and) breaking it down to key elements".
 Beats Per Minute writer Daniel Griffiths said, "Quite simply, Plumb is how pop music should sound", calling it a personal and introspective album featuring the band's distinctive and intelligent brand of pop music "that ranges from angular to grandiose, sweeping to ditty, with a great amount of delicate added to the measure".
 Herald & Review entertainment editor Tim Cain called Plumb Field Music's best album, as did Harriet Gibsone of The Sunday Times, who said it demonstrated the band has "mastered the conventions of the unconventional".
 Gareth James of Clash magazine called it an "exhilarating and ambitious collection", writing: "Plumb cements Field Music's reputation for truly magnificently crafted classic pop-rock, with an unashamed love of the grandiose soundscapes of the Seventies and a taste for adorning songs with neatly selected sounds from real life."

 Kevin Harley of The Independent wrote: "Hustled busily forward by a wealth of detail and observation ...
 Plumb is in a league of its own."
 Helen Clarke of musicOMH wrote that despite the short running length, Plumb "packs in more sounds and ambitions than (Field Music's) entire back catalogue put together".
 Eric Harvey of The A.V.
 Club said Plumb is "polite and smart, arranging its unceasing collection of hooks like books on a shelf".
 Sunday Star-Times writer James Belfield called it "a surprisingly listenable mish-mash of poppy hooks, staccato time-signature shifts and elegantly scruffy everyday lyrics", and said while the unusual structure can be off-putting at times, the "overall effect is majestic".
 Likewise, Matt Wescott of The Northern Echo called Plumb a richly layered album best heard in one sitting.